Keyboard shortcuts

 Tip

 rastair can produce uncompressed VCF, bgzip-compressed vcf.gz and bcf files.
 The format will be guessed from the file ending.
-If you want to stream output to STDOUT, you can do --vcf -
+If no output name is given, rastair writes VCF to stdout.

 2. Only call methylation, do not report genetic variants (very fast)